 One of my favorites used to be Glide Pro-Health by Oral-B. It feels really good in between your gums and leaves you with a tingling clean mint feeling.
 It’s not so thin that you feel like you’re cutting yourself.
 It never breaks.
 It glides in between teeth and makes flossing a joy (seriously!) so I still recommend it to people who hate flossing.

-But when I found out that Glide is coated in the same stuff in teflon pans (PTFE), I stopped using it.
-In general, I try to minimize my contact with industrial chemicals — in this case teflon and petroleum — for health reasons.
+But when I found out that Glide Pro-Health is coated in the same stuff in Teflon pans (PTFE), I stopped using it.
+In general, I try to minimize my contact with industrial chemicals — in this case Teflon and petroleum — for health reasons.
 If you don’t need the help of waxed floss, why expose yourself to the chemicals?

 - If you don’t want to expose yourself to anything that’s potentially harmful, go with unwaxed floss or Dr. Tung’s expanding floss.

 - If waxed floss makes it easier for you to get in the habit, use it!

 - The best floss is the one you actually use.